vhforbes/sicp_studies/chapter-1/Chapter1.1.md

 So when we define a procedure, it should be able to suppress detail.
 A user don’t need to know how it was implemented in order to use it!

-Procedures to be actually a black box need to have their arguments names in the local scope of the procedure itself.
-The name of the arguments used by the one who implements should not matter to the user of that procedure.
+Procedures to be actually a black box need to have their arguments names in the local scope of the procedure itself. **The name of the arguments used by the one who implements should not matter to the user of that procedure.**

 In a procedure we have two types of variables:

 - Bound variable ⇒ The ones passed as arguments.
 We can change them however we want as long as we change them inside the procedure.
 - Free variable ⇒ If is not bound is free. (ex. < , abs , - ).

-If we change a name of a bound variable to _abs_ for example, we would capture the meaning of it and introduce a bug.
+If we change a name of a bound variable to **_abs_** for example, we would capture the meaning of it and introduce a bug.
+Because abs is a free variable.

-The bond variables declaration inside a procedure is called **_scope._**
+The bound variables declaration inside a procedure is called **_scope._**

-In the sqrt example, we have a bunch of auxiliary procedures define in the same scope as it.
+In the sqrt example, we have a bunch of auxiliary procedures defined in the same scope as it.

 What if it was a large program and somebody defined a procedure also called good-enough?.

-So avoid this clashing, we can allow the procedure to have internal definitions.
+So avoid this clashing of names, we can allow the procedure to have internal definitions.

 Procedures defined inside the procedure itself.

 Since X was defined in the sqrt-lexical procedure, the procedures insidealso have access to the x.
-So we can make them FREE VARIABLES inside the definitions of the subprocedures. (see: lexical-scope.rkt)
+So we can make them FREE VARIABLES inside the definitions of the subprocedures.

+(see: chaper-1/lexical-scope.rkt)